Douggyfr3sh/toggl-alexa-wt/README.md

 # toggl-mongo-wt

-This application is a simple webtask I hacked together in about 3 hours.
+This application is a simple webtask I hacked together in a few hours.
 The webtask stores data from the elegant time tracking and productivity application toggl (www.toggl.io) to an mLab Mongo database.
 I used Zapier to create a new Zap which is triggered whenever a new time entry is stored in toggl.
 The action for this Zap is a webhook which sends a simple GET request to my webtask endpoint with parameters passed from the toggl API.

 ## Stored Data